Directed by Alan Taylor | Written by Matthew Weiner | 48 min

 9.1 / 10

-A day in the life of a 1960s Manhattan advertising executive should not be this exciting.
+A day in the life of a 1960s Manhattan advertising executive shouldn’t be exciting.
 Our main character visits with his girlfriend, berates his coworker and goes out to dinner, all while preparing for a big sales pitch with Lucky Strike cigarettes.
 Sounds like a bit of a whogivesafuck, right?

 Nevertheless, “Smoke Gets in Your Eyes” is a perfect way to begin one of the most stylish and esteemed shows in television history.
 Though Mad Men is largely Matthew Weiner’s brainchild, the series is truly a collaborative effort.
 From the actors all the way down to the key grips, this pilot is a masterclass in presentation.

-If David Chase and David Simon revolutionized TV by highlighting the importance of directing and complex plotting, Matthew Weiner shifted the emphasis to costuming and set design.
+If David Chase and David Simon revolutionized TV by incorporating cinematic direction and intricate plotting, Matthew Weiner emphasized the importance of costuming and set design.

 The colors are warm, bright and welcoming.
 Where other period pieces have so often failed, Mad Men succeeds in making its setting entirely authentic.
 The sights, the sounds, the smells — this is America circa 1960, as real as can be remembered.
 Or researched.